 A Reference for North and Central American Owls

 It is also often a wise choice to move around to “triangulate” where a sound is coming from (the owls will do this to find you!).
-Many of the owls can locate small animals and rodents by sound alone so being quiet is very important.
-The owls have much better night vision than you do also.
+Many of the owls can locate small animals by sound alone so being quiet is very important.
+The owls also have much better night vision than you do.
 When looking for them at night, stay in the shadows, under the trees, and out of plain view.
 Ideally, you want to see them before they see you.

-Most owls at least respond to recorded or imitated calls, “telling you where they are” and often “fly in to see who you are”.
+Most owls at least respond to recorded or imitated calls, telling you where they are and often fly in to see who you are.
 For these reasons recorded or imitated owl calls are commonly used to locate owls.
 Several other recorded or imitated sounds are also used such as hurt rabbit and squeaking (mouse) sounds.
 The use of recorded calls is a very controversial topic with very strong arguments for and against.
-This topic is left to the discretion of each individual birder.
+This topic is left to the discretion of each individual reader.
 Owls can be quite territorial and may attack an intruder in their territory.
 Birders have been attacked while playing or imitating their calls.
 Certainly, caution is also a key word.

 USE COMMON SENSE.
 We encourage people to go see the owls because we know that if they are unseen they are vulnerable to being destroyed.
 Be courteous to the other people who are looking at wildlife.
 The people out enjoying nature are the defenders of it.
 There are some basic guidelines to watching the owls.